mlcommons/dynabench/dynalab/readme.md

 ## What is Dynalab 2.0?

-Dynalab 2.0 is the tool that you are going to use when you want to upload a model to a challenge on dynabench.
-This tool helps you to get the logic of your model and deploy it in a way the owner of the challenge can evaluate and score the performance of your algorithm.
+Dynalab 2.0 is the tool used to upload a model in Dynabench challenges.
+This tool allows to deploy a model and display it so that the model can be evaluated in the different datasets of the challenge.

 ## Understand the folders